The Story of Buddha Purnima

 Buddha Purnima Celebrations Across the Globe

-The day is marked with prayer meets, sermons on the life of Gautam Buddha, religious discourses, continuous recitation of Buddhist scriptures, group meditation, processions, worship of the statue of Buddha.
-The Mahabodhi Temple wears a festive look and is decorated with colourful flags and flowers.
-The Chinese scholar, Fa-Hien has recorded celebration of this festival.participate Vaisaka Purnima Day religious activities in a festive mood.
+The day is marked with prayer meets, sermons on the life of Gautam Buddha, religious discourses, continuous recitation of Buddhist scriptures, group meditation, processions, and worship of the statue of Buddha.
+The Mahabodhi Temple wears a festive look and is decorated with colorful flags and flowers.
+The Chinese scholar, Fa-Hien has recorded a celebration of this festival.Devotees visit temples and monasteries to offer prayers, meditate, and participate in religious services.
+A common ritual involves bathing the statue of the Buddha with water or scented liquids, symbolizing purification and the washing away of ignorance.
+Devotees bring offerings of food, flowers, candles, and incense to the Buddha statues.
+These offerings symbolize the transient nature of life.

-The great Buddhist festival Vaisaka , although is an occasion for rejoicing doesn t encourage hectic gaiety and abandon.
+The great Buddhist festival Vaisaka, although is an occasion for rejoicing doest encourage hectic gaiety and abandon.
 The happiness that the Buddhists feel when they are celebrating it is a tranquil, peaceful joy.
 The festival has its gay side as well.
-In most of the Buddhist countries the villages, roads, streets, temples and houses are brightly illuminated with color Lanterns, electric lights and colorful decorations.
+In most Buddhist countries the villages, roads, streets, temples, and houses are brightly illuminated with colored Lanterns, electric lights, and colorful decorations.

 Did You Know